rebane2001/mapartcraft/README.md

 ## Running

 Acquire packages with `npm install`.
-Build using `npm run build`, or run debug version with `npm start`
+Build using `npm run build`, or run debug version with `npm run start`

 ## Building / Hosting

-`build.sh` is a bash script that will build the app, and copy a `.htaccess` file to the build folder if Apache is detected on the system
+`build.sh` is a shell script that will build the app, and copy a `.htaccess` file to the build folder if Apache is detected on the system

 The default build settings assume the site is being hosted at https://YOUR_SITE_HERE.com/mapartcraft.
 To change the folder from which the site is hosted modify the following: